lakshminagasri/karmanya-sofware/readme.md

   cp .env.example .env

-4. Then run the command
+5. Then run the command

    php artisan key:generate

-5. Create the database ex:'karmanyasoftware' in phpmyadmin manually and then put the database name in .env file and also username and password of your database.
+6. Create the database ex:'karmanyasoftware' in phpmyadmin manually and then put the database name in .env file and also username and password of your database.

-6. Run the command to create database structure
+7. Run the command to create database structure

    php artisan migrate

-7. Open the application in localhost  http://localhost/karmanyasoftware/public/userslist
+8. Open the application in browse with the url  http://localhost/karmanyasoftware/public/userslist

-8. Create the roles,permission, users by clicking on respective buttons and you can perform crud operation.
+9. Create the roles,permission, users by clicking on respective buttons and you can perform crud operation.